 4. Calculate Your Net Worth

-Maintaining Your Personal Statement of Net Worth
+How to Maintain Your Personal Net Worth Statement

 A net worth statement is a snapshot of your assets and liabilities at one time.

-To visualize how your net worth changes over time and how the value of your accounts is trending, you need to update your personal net worth statement regularly.
+To visualize how your net worth changes over time and how the value of your assets is trending, you need to update your personal net worth statement regularly.
 This allows you to develop the visibility and insights you need to maintain and improve your financial health in the long run.

 There are a few ways you can manage this process.